i-like-robots/hyperons/README.md

 }
 ```

-However, most tools will throw an error when evaluating the above code.
-The description title and detail elements should be wrapped in an enclosing element, but that would result in invalid HTML.
+However, most tools will throw an error when evaluating the code above because the title and description elements are not wrapped in an enclosing element.
+However, wrapping them with an element would result in invalid HTML.

-To solve this [React 16.2][react-16] introduced the concept of [fragments][fragments].
-Fragments allow you to wrap a list of elements without adding extra elements to the DOM.
+To solve this [React 16.2][react-16] introduced the concept of [fragments][fragments] which enable you to wrap a list of elements without rendering any extra elements.
 To use fragments in your JSX code Hyperons includes a `Fragment` component:

 ```jsx
 import { h, Fragment } from 'hyperons'